microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialIOPorts/CS/README.md

 ## Install Azure IoT Edge

-These instructions work with the 1.0.5 release of [Azure IoT Edge for Windows](https://docs.microsoft.com/en-us/azure/iot-edge/).
+These instructions work with the 1.0.5 release of [Azure IoT Edge for Windows](https://docs.microsoft.com/en-us/azure/iot-edge/), or higher.

 ## Host Hardware & OS